-40. THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION AND REDRESSALACT 2013
+40. THE SEXUAL HARASSMENT OF WOMEN AT WORK PLACE (PREVENTION PROHIBITION AND REDRESSALACT 2013

-The company has complied with the provisions relating to the constitution of InternalComplaints Committee under the Sexual Harassment of Women at the Workplace (PreventionProhibition and Redressal) Act 2013.
-Company has not received any cases relating to thesexual harassment of women at work place.
+The company has complied with the provisions relating to the constitution of InternalComplaints Committee under the Sexual Harassment of Women at the Work place (PreventionProhibition and Redressal) Act 2013.
+Company has not received any case relating to thesexual harassment of women at work place.

-A Mock drill is a practice which trains an individual about the course of action to betaken in case if real emergency occurs.
+A Mock Drill is a practice which trains an individual about the course of action to betaken in case of real emergency occurs.
 This is one of the most effective techniques totrain aware & alert people in a process plant location.
-A surprise Mock drill wasconducted at site to analyze the capacities of Plant Equipment operating & employees'skills towards Emergency preparedness & response.
-We are conducting Emergency Mockdrill often or once in a year in presence of External Authority i.e Director of FactoriesTelangana & higher management of HFL in compliance with ISO 2000 2001.
+A surprise Mock Drill wasconducted at site to analyze the capacities of Plant Equipment operating & employees'skills towards Emergency Preparedness & Response.

 Company's quality management system is accredited as an ISO 9001:2015.

 None of the employees of the company is drawing remuneration requiring disclosurepursuant to the provisions of the Companies (Particulars of Employees) Rules 1975.

 The Company has complied with all the legal provisions effectively.
 Although it hasfiled two petition to Company Law Board during the financial year 2011-12 regardingcondonation of delay in filing of satisfaction of charge documents of Life InsuranceCorporation of India with the Registrar of Companies.